- Residence halls, apartments and townhouses will close to non-graduates at noon on Sunday, May 14, 2017.

-Students must leave campus 24 hours after their last exam or by Noon on Sunday, May 10, 2015.
-The halls officially close for maintenance and preparation for summer programs on that weekend.
-Only graduating seniors and students approved for May Transition Housing are permitted to remain in campus housing past closing.
+Students must leave campus 24 hours after their last exam or by 12pm (noon) on Sunday, May 14, 2016.
+Only graduating seniors and students approved for May Transition Housing may remain in campus housing past closing.

-Vacating requires that you move out, remove all your belongings, (you may not leave your belongings with your roommate), and return your key.
-The University is unable to provide storage during the summer months.
-Students not complying with the regulations regarding the vacating of rooms will be subject to both of the following:
+Vacating requires that you move out, remove all your belongings from your residence and lounge, and return your key.
+Students who do not comply with regulations regarding the vacating of rooms will be subject to both of the following:

 - Room occupancy and storage fees.
 Fees will be charged for belongings left with your roommate.